Mapsred/ESGI4_Phpunit_TP/README.md

 Use PHPUnit
 -----------------

-With the command below we can access to the list of all the command of phpunit
+With the command below we can access to the list of all the phpunit commands

 ``./vendor/bin/phpunit``